 Niall Macalister Hall is CEO of Beinn an Tuirc Distillers, a business founded in 2016 by Niall, his brother and his wife.
-Focusing on environmental and community issues, the distillery uses hydroelectricity to produce their products, and supports a number of community projects.
+Focusing on environmental and community issues, the distillery uses hydroelectricity to produce its products and supports a number of community projects.
 The business now offers a range of craft spirits under the Kintyre brand, an onsite (and online) shop, distillery tours and tastings.
-More details on the distillery and their online shop can be found on their website: https://www.kintyregin.com/

 One business success

 - I feel the biggest success for us over the last 12 months was winning three awards at the Scottish Gin Awards 2020.
 A virtual event due to Covid, the awards have been running for four years now and bring together a huge number of gin producers throughout Scotland.
 We won the best High Strength Gin, took a highly commended award in the London Dry Category and won the award for Excellence in Sustainability.
 We pride ourselves on our eco-credentials, and sustainability is what we are all about - using our own hydro electricity to power our still, our tree planting scheme, and all the other measures that we try and put in place.
 This is a very hot topic now and will become increasingly so over the next couple of years.

 - The first one is the sheer number of gin producers on the market.
 When we started in 2017 there was a reasonable handful, but this has mushroomed.
 While it is great to see so many different styles and variations out there, it has led to a very competitive marketplace and achieving new listings with major retailers can be difficult.
 Our difference is our sustainability and not our price point, and this is not an easy point to get across in negotiations where sometimes it is all about price, price and price!